'We see that every day': Eddie Howe hails Newcastle United 'leader' who could leave in summer

-Eddie Howe hails Newcastle United 'leader' who could leave in the summer
+Eddie Howe names big Newcastle United 'leader' – 'invaluable' player set to leave in summer

 Newcastle United fans could see a lot more of Matt Ritchie before his contract expires.